General

 On 24th September, the Shameless!
 Festival of Activism Against Sexual Violence will take place in its second year in Brazil's Rio de Janeiro.
 Called Ecoar!
 Festival, the one day festival will be created and presented by Redes da Maré, in partnership with SHaME and the WOW Foundation.

-Global conversations about a rape-free world
+Book Launch: Global conversations about a rape-free world

 Events

-On October 7th, SHaME will be celebrating the release of Professor Joanna Bourke's new book, Disgrace: Global Reflections on Sexual Violence, published by Reaktion Books.
-Joanna will be joined by Jude Kelly CBE, Marai Larasi, Dr Rhea Sookdeosingh, and Maisha Sumah in a conversation between artists, activists and academics on boundary-crossing global approaches to creating a rape free world.
+On October 7th 2022, SHaME celebrated the release of Professor Joanna Bourke's new book, Disgrace: Global Reflections on Sexual Violence, published by Reaktion Books.
+Joanna was joined by Jude Kelly CBE, Marai Larasi, Dr Rhea Sookdeosingh, and Maisha Sumah in a conversation between artists, activists and academics on boundary-crossing global approaches to creating a rape free world.

 COMPLICIT: Silence vs. Speaking Up in Hollywood and Everyday Workplaces